doctype-Melvin/battleship/README.md

 ### General quirks
 At some point I've accidentally added a `type: module` property to my `package.json` file.
 This caused me a bit of a headache since this lead to Webpack throwing an error.
-I've really didn't notice that.
 Before finding the solution to this problem online, I've changed all my `imports` to `require` functions.
 The `require` is a built-in function of NodeJS that takes an external module, reads the file, executes and returns the export object - pretty much what I think the `import`